 "Your entire window on government is provided only by your media.
 Unless you travel to Washington and take a guided tour of Congress, the Supreme Court and the White House, you can't see by yourself what you're voting for."

 "Harry, you only see and hear what the media offers you, with the words they offer.
 People are furious with government for being a plutocracy, an oligarchy, an autocracy.
 That's what you learn from the media, but it's pretty clear that people are fuming at the media as much as at government, though that is not reported.
 It's the media that has screwed up everyone's perceptions, inducing you to believe that racial hatred is rampant everywhere in the country, when it's not, and that Americans can't talk to each other when they disagree, which they can.
-Your species is about to go to war in Iraq and Syria because your media informs you that this is normal and logical, and is already happening anyway.
+Your species is about to go to war in Syria and North Korea because your media informs you that this is normal and logical, and is already happening anyway.
 Surprise: it's not normal and logical."

 I stared again at the blazing moon.
-"Yeah, so what am I supposed to do about that?
+"Yeah, so what am I supposed to do about it?
 For one thing, how do you prove that the media controls what we think.
 Most people think they think what they think because they think it."

 Robert slowly shook his wrinkled head.
 "Harry, you are getting more eloquent by the day.
 Must be my influence.
 All you have to do is point out that there are never scandals or exposes about news anchors and reporters.
 They apparently never steal or commit sexual indiscretions or take bribes or report the news to suit someone.
-When was the last time you read about a reprehensible reporter?
+When was the last time you read about a reprehensible journalist or reporter?
 Are they not as pure as the driven snow?"

 A knavish speech sleeps in a fool's ear.